zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The `security-service-client-spring` library enables authentication and protection using security providers.
 The library contains providers, filters and handlers as Spring components.
 The `security-service-client-spring` library enables any Spring client to authenticate mainframe user credentials.

+The core class of the library is `com.ca.apiml.security.service.GatewaySecurityService` which provides facility for performing login and validating the jwt token.
+It allows to:

+  - Login to the API Gateway with username and password and retrieve the valid JWT token
+  - Verify the JWT token validity and return the JWT token data

  The following providers process authentication requests:

    - `com.ca.apiml.security.login.GatewayLoginProvider` class that verifies mainframe credentials